codesidekick/ParksVictoriaLocationScraper/README.md

 ## Installation

-1. Install using npm Install
+1. Install using `npm install`
-2. Run using node scrape.json
+2. Run using `node scrape.js`
-3. Open the output.json to see the scraped data
+3. Open the `output.json` to see the scraped data

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation